Kajillionaire: Plot

-Old Dolio Dyne, an emotionally stunted 26-year-old woman, is in a manipulative relationship with her con artist parents, who treat her as an accomplice to their petty thefts and scams rather than as a daughter.
+Old Dolio Dyne, an emotionally stunted 26-year-old woman, is in a manipulative relationship with her con artist parents, Robert and Theresa Dyne, who treat her as an accomplice to their petty thefts and scams rather than as a daughter.
 The family owes $1,500 of back rent on their apartment in Los Angeles, which is actually a leaking office space attached to a soap factory.

-Old Dolio concocts a scam in which they fly to NYC using tickets they won in a contest.
-Her parents will take her luggage at the baggage claim and she will claim the airline has lost it.
-Old Dolio will then collect on the travel insurance she purchased, which will cover their rent.
+Old Dolio concocts a scam in which they fly to New York City using tickets they won in a contest.
+On the return flight, her parents will take her luggage at the baggage claim and she will claim the airline has lost it.
+Old Dolio will then collect on previously purchased travel insurance, which will come out to $1,575.

-After an uneventful trip, Old Dolio and her parents return home.
-She is surprised to find them chatting with Melanie, a friendly young woman in the seat next to them.
-Then she is even more surprised when they reveal their scam to Melanie and have her pretend to be their daughter as they pick up the luggage.
-Old Dolio reports her "lost luggage", but learns it could take six weeks for the check to come, so the family looks for alternative methods to obtain the money.
+After an uneventful trip, Old Dolio and her parents return home, with her sitting separately from them.
+She observes them chatting with Melanie, a friendly young woman in the seat next to them who shares that she is a physician's assistant who also lives in Los Angeles.
+Before the flight lands, Robert and Theresa reveal their scam to Melanie and have her pretend to be their daughter as they pick up the luggage.
+Old Dolio reports her "lost luggage", but learns it could take up to six weeks to receive the check, so the family looks for alternative methods to obtain the money.

 Melanie proves surprisingly amenable to their way of life and reveals she lied about being a physician's assistant and is actually a clerk at an eyeglass store.
 She introduces the family to one of her elderly clients, from whom they steal a blank check and cash it for $650.

 A second client, who is dying, asks the group to pretend to be his family as he passes away.
 Old Dolio is shaken by the experience and hurt when her parents rush to comfort Melanie while ignoring her.
 Arriving home, Old Dolio finds the insurance check in the mail.